File: Shelving her career to found her leather goods brand

 Product development

-Product development within ready-to-wear or accessories brands almost always follows the same process, which we therefore applied to our situation:
+Product development within ready-to-wear or accessories brands almost always follows the same process, which we have therefore applied to our situation:

-• Prototyping : Robin then made shape proposals for each of these products, using scraps of leather so that it didn't cost us an arm and a leg (Robin needed both to sew 😉).
+• Prototyping : Robin then made shape proposals for each of these products, using scraps of leather so that it wouldn't cost us an arm and a leg (Robin needed both to sew 😉).

-large laperruque card holder version one
+large card holder lawig version one

 The first version of our large card holder.
 Many things are wrong…

-large laperruque card holder final version
+large lawigruque card holder final version

 Its final version, 3 prototypes later.
 It's still more harmonious!